Syd Field

-Sydney Alvin Field (December 19, 1935 – November 17, 2013) was an American author and speaker who wrote several books on screenwriting, the first being Screenplay: The Foundations of Screenwriting (Dell Publishing, 1979).
+Sydney Alvin Field (December 19, 1935 – November 17, 2013) was an American author who wrote several books on screenwriting, the first being Screenplay: The Foundations of Screenwriting (Dell Publishing, 1979).
 He led workshops and seminars about producing salable screenplays.
 Hollywood film producers use Field's ideas on structure to measure the potential of screenplays.

-He was inducted into American Screenwriters Association's Screenwriting Hall of Fame.
+In 2001, he was inducted into American Screenwriters Association's Screenwriting Hall of Fame.

 Early life

-Syd Field was born on December 19, 1935 in Hollywood, California.
+Syd Field was born on December 19, 1935, in Hollywood, California.
 His uncle, Sol Halprin, was the head of the camera department at 20th Century Fox, and his neighbor was a talent agent who got him minor screen time in Gone with the Wind (1939) which was cut from the final film.
 He also played the trumpet in State of the Union (1948).

 He attended Hollywood High School where he met Frank Mazzola, the "gang consultant" on Rebel Without a Cause (1955), who encouraged him to pursue acting.
-His mother passed away during his senior year, which caused him to drift across the US for two years.
+His mother died during his senior year, which caused him to drift across the US for two years.

 He considered medical school at the behest of his mother to consider a "professional life", but he eventually earned a bachelor's degree in English from University of California, Berkeley, where he studied under Jean Renoir and was cast in his play, Carola.
 Renoir recommended that Field attend UCLA Film School where Field collaborated on a short film with Jim Morrison and Ray Manzarek of The Doors.